Help us match you with local pros in your area

 Ductwork Cleaning | $417-$1,043 |

 There are no state-level licensing requirements for HVAC technicians in Missouri; however, most municipalities have local requirements.
-Make sure that you check with your local government to understand requirements for licenses such as HVAC Contractor or HVAC Journeyman Contractor.
-You can also verify that a company holds a valid business license.
-You should also check reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive reviews and testimonials about fantastic customer experiences.
+It's important to check with your local government to understand requirements for licenses such as HVAC Contractor or HVAC Journeyman Contractor.
+You can also confirm that a company holds a valid business license.
+You should also check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Choose a provider with positive reviews and a history of good customer service.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
-Confirm that your technician will clean and test the full system afterward to ensure proper operation.
-When getting a replacement, ask your contractor to explain the new HVAC system features, energy efficiency, brand, estimated installation time, and model.
-Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+It’s important to know what the work process will look like.
+For HVAC repairs, the company should detail the particular parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
+When replacing your HVAC, ask the contractor to provide details on the new energy efficiency, brand, features, model, and estimated installation time.
+Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected about twice yearly.
-Following an inspection, your technician will tell you if any services are needed.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice annually.
+After the inspection, your technician will inform you if any services are needed.
+You should also schedule an inspection if you start noticing issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
-You might also consider purchasing a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.